-Summary fo als for FY 2019 r All Agencies MCSAP Lead Agency: # certified personnel A HIGHWAY PAT ROL Subrecipient Agencie TRANSPORTATION # certified personnel DTA DEPARTME NT OF REVENUE, SOUTH DAKOTA DEPARTMENT OF Number of Non-Fund # certified personnel # projected inspectio : 0 Inspection Level Non-Hazmat Hazmat Passenger Total Percentage by Level Level 1: Full 3500 250 20 3770 13.00% Level 2: Walk-Around 9850 400 20 10270 35.41% Level 3: Driver-Only 14700 150 10 14860 51.24% Level 4: Special Inspections 80 0 0 80 0.28% Level 5: Vehicle-Only 0 0 20 20 0.07% Level 6: Radioactive Materials 0 0 0 0 0.00% Total ALL Agencies 28130 800 70 29000
+TRANSPORTATION # certified personnel: 0

+Number of Non-Funded Agencies: 0

+projected inspections.
+0

+Inspection Level Non-Hazmat Hazmat Passenger Total Percentage by Level

+Level 1: Full 3000 250 20 3270 12.11%

+Level 2: Walk-Around 9550 400 20 9970 36.93%

+Level 3: Driver-Only 13500 150 10 13660 50.59%

+Level 4: Special Inspections 80 0 0 80 0.30%

+Level 5: Vehicle-Only 0 0 20 20 0.07%

+Level 6: Radioactive Materials 0 0 0 0 0.00%

+Total ALL Agencies 26130 800 70 27000

-Note: If the minimum numbers for Level 1 and Level 3 inspections are less than described in the MCSAP Comprehensive Policy, briefly explain why the minimum(s) will not be met.
+Note:If the minimum numbers for Level 1 and Level 3 inspections are less than described in the MCSAP Comprehensive Policy, briefly explain why the minimum(s) will not be met.

-Our goal for L-1 inspections is to maintain 3,770 inspections, a 13.2% increase from FY16.
+Our goal for L-1 inspections is to do 3,270 inspections.
 We plan to maintain or modestly increase L-1's each year until the 25% recommendation is met.
 Previous MCSAP Policy goals were far exceeded as the goal of 33% L-3 inspections was met at greater than 50%.
 We have maintained a high level of L-3 inspections due to crash data.
 Previous Large Truck Crash causation studies indicate most crashes are caused by driver issues, not equipment issues.
 Of the top 10 causative factors for CMV's, only 1 (brake problems) was a potential equipment violation.
 All 9 others were driver controlled conditions.
 We have focused on doing more driver focused inspections, rather than fewer driver and vehicle combined inspections.
+An overall reduction in projected inspections of 2,000 inspections is anticipated.
+A reduction of goals were made for Level 1 inspections, 500 fewer, 300 less Level 2 inspections, and 1,200 less Level 3 inspections, We have had significant employee turnover is some areas and anticipate training time and time to complete NAS Part A and B courses to limit the amount of inspections that some staff can complete.
+We also anticipate the possibility of significant manpower being dedicated to civil disturbance duties in the 2020 grant year due to construction of an oil pipeline.
+These non-MCSAP duties have the potential to affect the amount of MCSAP inspections some categories of employees would be able to perform.
+If staff are not needed for civil disturbance duties, they will continue with MCSAP inspections and we may exceed the stated goals.
 Other factors contribute as well.
 SD currently does not have an NTC instructor that can teach NAS Part A & B in state.
 We rely on out of state instructor and classes.
 While we have a modest employee turnover rate, we struggle to get new inspectors to certification training for L-1 inspections within their first months of employment.
 We try to get each new inspector certified within their first year.
 We generally budget and schedule for 1 in-state class every other year.
 In the off years we send inspectors to a class in neighboring states.
+We currently have 3 staff that have tested to become NTC instructors to aid in the reduction of time an employee works before being Level 1 certified.